 SGLT-2 inhibitors – SGLT-2 inhibitor drugs block the process of reabsorbing glucose back into our blood, causing glucose to be excreted through urine.

-GLP-1 agonists – GLP-1 is a hormone produced in the small intestine.
+GLP-1 receptor agonists – GLP-1 is a hormone produced in the small intestine.
 It stimulates insulin secretion and inhibits glucagon secretion to lower blood sugar.

 Combination drugs – Combination therapies put multiple drug classes into a single medication.
 Combinations can be injectable or taken as a pill.